Why does lesbian visibility matter in healthcare?

 - Creates a space for discussion about lesbian representation across workplace spaces.
 Gives PR and Communications departments the opportunity to feature lesbians in the workplace, if they don’t routinely depict diversity.

 - Highlights diversity of lesbian lives; encourages debate about multiple discrimination.

 - Provides an opportunity to challenge social stereotypes that can feed into discrimination in the workplace.

 - Cultural visibility prepares the ground for wider recognition, support and protection in the workplace.
-It can contribute to the development of an allies programme for example.

 - An opportunity for empowerment for those who spend most of their working lives without validation from dominant culture.

 - Hostility towards different sexual orientations can derail workplace programmes, processes and initiatives.
 When employers recognise lesbian visibility they help people think about diversity in the workplace.